Lough Gur 6000 years of History

 Neolithic settlements were discovered at Lough Gur, these settlements formed a small village and the area was excavated by archaeologists.
 The houses faced the south-facing area of Knockadoon peninsula that is close to the lake at Lough Gur.

 There were circular shaped and rectangular shaped houses discovered.
-The houses were built by around five to six thousand years ago, the building work involved inserting wooden posts into the grounds in double rows.
+The houses were built around five to six thousand years ago, the building work involved inserting wooden posts into the grounds in double rows.
 The posts helped to support a hipped design roof and side screens were made up from woven hazel timber rods.

-The screens were packed with a mixture of straw and clay and left to dry.
+The screens were then packed with a mixture of straw and clay and left to dry.
 These screens formed panels that were draft-proof and water-proof.
 The houses may have been packed with straw or earth sods to insulate them.
 These houses show the early type designs that were lived in by Ireland earliest known occupiers.

 Evidence of humans living in the area for 6000 years is truly amazing, there have been a large number of objects found in the area including axes, flints and spearheads.
 The lake was drained at Lough Gur and this uncovered some very interesting objects, an old Yetholm type design shield was found.